turingschool/front-end-curriculum/lessons/basic-git-workflow.md

 ### Branching

 One of the central ideas of git is the concept of branches.
-Branches allows to deviate away from our main codebase (the Master branch) at a specific point and work on a feature without running the risk of introducing bugs to our existing code.
+Branches allows us to deviate away from our main codebase (the Master branch) at a specific point and work on a feature without running the risk of introducing bugs to our existing code.
 We can fully build our feature in a branch while pulling in any new code from our master branch so we are up to date with the work being done elsewhere.
 To see how it works, let's try it out.
 First, we'll add some text to our readme.md in our Master branch (remember, this is a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) file):

 ```
 # Hello